 Video from Sailing Yogi at Stonehaven Bay

-Many photographers know that the best conditions for photos are cloudy or overcast skies so heavy shadows and contrasts are avoided.
+Many photographers know the best conditions for photos are cloudy or overcast skies, so heavy shadows and contrasts are avoided.
 During the wet season, the rain will downpour suddenly and clear just as quickly as it came.
-When it clears, the sun usually comes out, contrasting with the greys and clouds creating an athletic sky.
+When it clears, the sun usually comes out, contrasting with the greys and clouds, creating an athletic sky.

-A great tip is to send a drone up at sunrise and sunset for an amazing light show amongst the clouds.
+A great tip is to send a drone up at sunrise and sunset for a fantastic light show amongst the clouds.
 And keep an eye out for the rainbows!

-If you're planning to charter around the Whitsundays during the wet season, there will probably be a few rainy patches you'll need to wait out.
-It can be a great opportunity to force everyone to relax, enjoy an afternoon nap, a good book or some board games with the kids.
-There is nothing worse than coming back from a holiday feeling like you need a holiday!
-At least with some forced downtime thanks to the lovely rain, you'll be rejuvenated.
+If you’re planning to charter around the Whitsundays during the wet season, there will probably be a few rainy patches you’ll need to wait out.
+It can be an excellent opportunity to force everyone to relax, enjoy an afternoon nap, a good book or some board games with the kids.

-But perhaps the biggest drawcard to booking a sailing holiday in the Whitsunday’s wet season is you’re likely to have many anchorages and beaches all to yourself.
-For a world-class location with natural wonders abound, this is a real privilege and opportunity.
+Perhaps the biggest drawcard to booking a sailing holiday in Whitsunday’s wet season, is that you’re likely to have many anchorages and beaches.
+This is a real privilege and opportunity for a world-class location with natural wonders abounds.